A continuum limit for dense spatial networks: Continuum limit

-We now construct concrete graphs by embedding the vertices in a Riemannian manifold, $G \subset \Omega$.
-The vertices are definite points in $v \in M$, with more freedom for the edges.
-We could require that the edges be fully embedded in $e \subset M$, e.g., finite geodesics.
-Or we could embed the manifold within a higher Euclidean space and consider the edges as straight lines.
-In the continuum limit, both options will give the same result: for any two vertices, $w \sim v$, we take the limit as $\ell_{vw} \to 0$ but allow the number of vertices to fill in densely in $M$.
+We embed our metric-graph solution in a general Riemannian manifold, $M \supset G$.
+The vertices are simply points, $v\in{M}$.
+The parameterized edges of a metric graph embedded within a manifold need not be straight; a balled-up fishing net is the same as its laid-flat counterpart.
+In the continuum limit, both options will give the same result: for any two adjacent vertices, we take the limit as $\ell_{e}\to0$ with the vertices filling in densely within $M$.
+We assume $M$ has a Riemannian structure with a natural volume measure.
+The graph requires a \textit{vertex number density}, $\mu(x)$, such that for all sufficiently coarse-grained subsets, $S\subseteq{G}$,